R. Scott Appleby

 Robert Scott Appleby (born 1956) is an American historian, focusing in global religion and its relationship to peace and conflict, integral human development, and comparative modern religion.
-He is a Professor of history at the University of Notre Dame, and currently the Marilyn Keough Dean of the Keough School of Global Affairs.
+He is a Professor of history at the University of Notre Dame and served as the Marilyn Keough Dean of the Keough School of Global Affairs from 2014-2024.

 Life

 Appleby graduated from Notre Dame in 1978.
 He earned his PhD from the University of Chicago in 1985.
 From 1982 to 1987, he chaired the religious studies department of Saint Xavier College, Chicago.
 From 1988 to 1993, he was co-director, with Martin E. Marty, of the Fundamentalism Project, an international scholarly public policy study of religious movements throughout the world, funded by the American Academy of Arts and Sciences.
 He has been a faculty member at the University of Notre Dame since 1994, where he became the John M. Regan Jr. Director of the Kroc Institute for International Peace Studies.
 He co-directs, with Ebrahim Moosa and Atalia Omer, the Contending Modernities project, which explores the interaction among Catholic, Muslim, and secular forces in the modern world.

+Appleby was named the founding dean of the Keough School of Global Affairs at Notre Dame in 2014, where he served until June 30, 2024.

 In 2011, Appleby gave the "Cole Lectures" at Vanderbilt University.
 Previous speakers include George Arthur Buttrick, Paul Tillich, and Jim Wallis.

 In February 2017, he gave a lecture at the 3rd SRP Distinguished Lecture and Symposium of the S. Rajaratnam School of International Studies at Nanyang Technological University in Singapore.

 He is a board member of the George Mason University Center for World Religions, Diplomacy, and Conflict Resolution.
 He serves on the advisory board of The Charles and Margaret Hall Cushwa Center for the Study of American Catholicism at Notre Dame.